My Flow

 I will have ideally slept 8 or more hours and have at least 2 hours free in the morning to do the following.

-- Take vitamins (currently vitamin B complex and fish oil)
+4. Take vitamins (currently a multi-vitamin, vitamin B complex, and fish oil)

 Afternoon